-Obviously, the crop seed that farmers plant at crop seeding time needs to be of high quality and ideally should be completely free of contaminating weed seeds.
-If there is contaminating weed seed then by planting this weed seed at crop seeding this efficiently delivers weeds into cropping fields.
-This contaminating weed seed can introduce into crop fields existing and new weed species and herbicide resistant weed seeds.
+The crop seed that farmers plant at crop seeding time needs to be of high quality and ideally should be completely free of contaminating weed seeds.
+If there is contaminating weed seed, then planting this weed seed at crop seeding efficiently delivers weeds into cropping fields.
+This contaminating weed seed can introduce into crop fields existing and new weed species and herbicide-resistant weed seeds.
 The great majority of WA farmers utilise commercial seed cleaning contractors to remove weed seed from their crop seed.
 Commercial seed cleaners mostly utilise gravity tables to remove contaminating weed seed.
-Obviously, the objective is to minimise weed seed contamination of crop seed (to minimise weed seed being planted at crop seeding).
+The objective is to minimise weed seed contamination of crop seed (to minimise weed seed being planted at crop seeding).

 This research shows that farmers can ensure that they do not plant seeds of very dangerous weed species into crop fields.
 They can ensure zero to very low weed seed contamination by growing their crop seed on low weed burden fields and then ensuring that the subsequently harvested crop seed is commercially cleaned (gravity table).
-This is an IWM technique to minimise weed and herbicide resistance issues.
-It is very pleasing that as a result of these three AHRI surveys conducted since 1998 and associated communication with farmers and agronomists etc that farmers have reduced the amount of weed seed infesting their crop seed and thereby have reduced “planting” weed seed with their crop seed.
+This is an integrated weed management technique to minimise weed and herbicide resistance issues.
+It is very pleasing that, as a result of these three AHRI surveys conducted since 1998 and associated communication with farmers and agronomists, farmers have reduced the amount of weed seed infesting their crop seed and thereby have reduced “planting” weed seed with their crop seed.